AndreaNardinocchi/placemark/README.md

 The **auth-api-test.js** was, then, created for the user testing.

-Finally, the authorization strategy was changed in all **xxx-api.js** files for all routes, expect for 'create', and 'authenticate' in the **user-api.js** file, otherwise there would be no endpoints for registration and authentication (Ex. 'find' action below):
+Finally, the authorization strategy was changed in all **xxx-api.js** files for all routes, except for 'create', and 'authenticate' in the **user-api.js** file, otherwise there would be no endpoints for registration and authentication (Ex. 'find' action below):

 ```
  find: {